IBM/migrate-app-to-openshift-using-ta/WIKI.md

 ## Short Name

-Modernize apps with the Transformation Advisor tool and deploy on OpenShift
+Modernize apps with the IBM Transformation Advisor tool using IBM Cloud Pak for Application

 ## Short Description

-Transform your traditional on-premises app and deploy it as a containerized app on a OpenShift Platform
+Transform your traditional on-premises app and deploy it as a containerized app on an OpenShift Platform

 ## Author
-Balaji Kadambi, Shikha Maheshwari
+Balaji Kadambi (https://developer.ibm.com/profiles/bkadambi/), Shikha Maheshwari (https://developer.ibm.com/profiles/shikha.mah/)

 ## Code
 https://github.com/IBM/migrate-app-to-openshift-using-cp4a